DevilDogTG/CorrelationId.Middleware/README.md

 - **Customizable Correlation ID Key:** Allows customization of the HTTP header key used for the correlation ID.
 - **Configurable through appsettings.json:** Easily configure the middleware's behavior through the application's configuration file.

+## Solution Structure

+The solution is structured into two main projects:

+- `DMNSN.AspNetCore.Middlewares.CorrelationId`: The core middleware project.
+- `DMNSN.AspNetCore.Middlewares.CorrelationId.xUnit`: The test project for the middleware.

+### DMNSN.AspNetCore.Middlewares.CorrelationId

+This project contains the implementation of the Correlation ID middleware.
+It is responsible for adding a unique correlation ID to the HTTP context of each incoming request.
+This can then be used for logging and tracing purposes.

+### DMNSN.AspNetCore.Middlewares.CorrelationId.xUnit

+This project contains the unit tests for the Correlation ID middleware, ensuring its functionality works as expected.
+It uses xUnit for testing and includes tests for both enabling and disabling the middleware.

 ## Getting Started

+To get started with using the Correlation ID middleware in your project, please see detail in this section.

 ### Prerequisites